lshatok/ansible-playbooks/newcontext-nginx/README.md

 This playbook install the nginx package on a given host serving files from /usr/share/nginx/html directory.

+A custom newcontext index file will be served from /usr/share/nginx/html.

 To edit default subdirectory location change the location directive in the ./templates/nginx.conf.j2 file.

 The ngnx service will run on port 8000 by default, to edit the default port make changes to the listen